digitalepidemiologylab/covid-twitter-bert/README.md

 * For developing the model Per Egil Kummervold received funding from the European Commission for the call H2020-MSCA-IF-2017 and the funding scheme MSCA-IF-EF-ST for the VACMA project (grant agreement ID: 797876).
 Martin Müller received funding through the Versatile Emerging infectious disease Observatory grant as a part of the European Commissions Horizon2020 framework programme (grant agreement ID: 874735).
 * Thanks to Aksel Kummervold for creating the COVID-Twitter-Bert logo.
 * The model have been trained using resources made available by TPU Research Cloud (TRC) and Google Cloud COVID-19 research credits.
+* The model was trained as a collaboration between Martin Müller, Marcel Salathé and Per Egil Kummervold.
+* PK received funding from the European Commission for the call H2020-MSCA-IF-2017 and the funding scheme MSCA-IF-EF-ST for the VACMA project (grant agreement ID: 797876).
+* MM and MS received funding through the Versatile Emerging infectious disease Observatory grant as a part of the European Commissions Horizon 2020 framework programme (grant agreement ID: 874735).
+* The research was supported with Cloud TPUs from Google’s TPU Research Cloud and Google Cloud Credits in the context of COVID-19-related research”

 # Authors
 * Martin Müller (martin.muller@epfl.ch)